Sangbaek/dvcsgen/README.md

 Code requires GPD grid files.
 Set the `CLASDVCS_PDF` variable to point to directory where the gpd.dat file is located (ex.
 CLASDVCS_PDF=/scratch/username/dvcsgen )

+Example
+`./clasdis --trig 10000000 --nmax 10000`
+will write `gemc lund type` data files with 10K events in the current directory  with total of 10M events.

+`./clasdis --trig 10000--docker`
+will write `gemc lund type` single data file dvcs.dat with 10K events

 ```
  dvcspi0gen [options]